 Vulnerability Assessment Tool (BRC Method) – Frequently asked questions (FAQ)

-This tool is designed for businesses that are currently operating to a Global Food Safety Initiative (GFSI) standard and it assumes that the requirements of those standards such as those related to supplier approvals, purchasing specifications and incoming goods receipt are already met.
 If your business is not operating to a food safety management standard and does not have supplier approval processes, purchasing specifications and robust systems for receiving materials then it is more vulnerable to accepting fraudulent material and this tool will underestimate the risk.

 If your business is not operating to a GFSI standard, you should check out our other tools to help you prepare your vulnerability assessment.